ps-bond/seeedStudio_epaperHA/README.md

 Ensure that date format is selected automatically (localisation settings)

-Add bin display (if present) to the head of the events vector so there's no issues with displaying.
+Add bin display (if present) to the head of the events vector so there's no issues with displaying/moving calendar display when the binfo is visible.

-Modify to use Google calendar (define in secrets.yaml?)
+Modify to use Google calendar (define in secrets.yaml?) or find some way of aggregating calendars for single-sensor querying.

 Add an "upcoming events" section for a week's warning of impending all-day events.

+Add a lunar phase display - use the HA integration coupled with the MDI phase icons

+Add upcoming weather forecasr - next 4-5 hours

+Add time of last update (can see if the battery has gone that way)

+Remove the battery display - seems there is no hw to read battery state (1 pin + 2 resistors or 2 pins for I2C to the power controller - why on earth not?).
+Would require hw mods to achieve.

+Redo layout - experiment with Figma to redesign.